geudde/attic-chest/pages/06.season-5/02.meeting-59/11.recluse/docs.md

 Till reconcil’d by friendship kind
 No more is urg’d to rove.

-E’en though th’open’d door invited
+E’en though th’ open’d door invited
 In Spring’s warm day to roam,
 The garden bounds his roving flights
 The cage his cherish’d home.